ing-bank/baker/docs/documentation/concepts.md

 ### Interaction failure

-An interaction may fail to produce an event for any number of reasons.
+An interaction may fail to fulfill its intended purpose.

 We distinquish 2 types of failures.